-Overcurrent protection is triggered when the voltage across the IMON resistor is 1.5V.
-Within 2μs of detecting the IMON voltage, the controller asserts VR_HOT_L low to communicate to the AMD CPU to throttle back.
+When the voltage on the IMON pin meets the overcurrent threshold of 1.5V, this triggers an OCP event.
+Within 2μs of detecting an OCP event, the controller asserts VR\HOT\L low to communicate to the AMD CPU to throttle back.
 A fault timer begins counting while IMON is at or above the 1.5V threshold.
 The fault timer lasts 7.5μs to 11μs and then flags an OCP fault.
 The controller then tri-states the active channels and goes into shutdown.
 PGOOD is taken low and a fault flag from this VR is sent to the other VR and it is shutdown within 10μs.
-If the IMON voltage drops below the 1.5V threshold prior to the fault timer count finishing, the fault timer is cleared and VR_HOT_L is taken high.
+If the IMON voltage drops below the 1.5V threshold prior to the fault timer count finishing, the fault timer is cleared and VR\HOT\L is taken high.

-The ISL6277 also features a way-overcurrent [WOC] feature which immediately takes the controller into shutdown.
+The ISL62771 also features a way-overcurrent [WOC] feature, which immediately takes the controller into shutdown.
 This protection is also referred to as fast overcurrent protection for short-circuit protection.
-If the IMON current reaches 15 μ A, WOC is triggered.
+If the IMON current reaches $15\mu\text{A}$ , WOC is triggered.
 Active channels are tri-stated and the controller is placed in shutdown and PGOOD is pulled low.
 There is no fault timer on the WOC fault, the controller takes immediate action.
-The other controller output is also shutdown within 10 μ s.
+The other controller output is also shutdown within $10\mu\text{s}$ .